Analysis | Why NATO, at 70, Is Facing New Doubt and Criticism

 5. Why the worries over NATO’s future?

-Macron described fading U.S. commitment and lack of consultation under Trump as undermining the foundations of the alliance.
-The French president pointed to Trump’s decision in October to green-light a military incursion by Turkey, a NATO member, into neighboring Syria to challenge Kurdish forces.
+Macron described fading U.S. commitment and a lack of consultation under Trump as undermining the foundations of the alliance.
+The French president pointed to Trump’s decision in October to green-light a military incursion by Turkey, which has NATO’s second-biggest army, into neighboring Syria to challenge Kurdish forces.
 France was among the NATO members that opposed what Macron called Turkey’s “uncoordinated aggressive action.”
-“You have partners together in the same part of the world, and you have no coordination whatsoever of strategic decision-making between the United States and its NATO allies,” Macron said.
+He said: “You have partners together in the same part of the world, and you have no coordination whatsoever of strategic decision-making between the United States and its NATO allies.”
+A further disagreement involving Turkey stems from its decision to buy a Russian missile system known as S-400.

 6. What is Trump’s concern about NATO?

-Note: (An earlier version of this story corrected the currency for the first NATO budget figure in section 7.)